bismuthify/Project/README.md

   * `4mbapreamble.tex`: A tex file written by Dr Earn for formtting of assignments and reports in the 4MB3 course.
   * `ModelStudents.bib`: The bibilography of the report.
   * `images`: A folder conatining images used in the report.
-  * `texcount.pl`: A Perl script used for generating the word count in the main report.
-From http://app.uio.no/ifi/texcount/

 Supplementary Material: The R code written for the project to produce plots and descriptions of the code.
 Results are reproducible.
   * `ModelStudentsSupplementaryMaterial.pdf`: A pdf of the supplementary material.